Cruiser Emden

 Cruiser Emden (Kreuzer Emden) is a 1932 German war film directed by Louis Ralph and starring Ralph, Renée Stobrawa, Hans Schlenck, and Werner Fuetterer.
 It was shot at the Emelka Studios in Munich.
 It is a remake of a 1926 silent film Our Emden which had also been directed by Ralph.
-The film depicts the German First World War cruiser SMS Emden.
+The film is set on the German First World War cruiser SMS Emden.